 Dates are macerated and then conveyed to a grinder and extruded into a paste.

 Date Paste is sold in 40 Lb. boxes.

 A WELCOME ADDITION

-Date paste improves the taste of the foods it helps make, with notes of caramel, brown sugar and vanilla.
-It also has an amazing nutritional profile.
-As a replacement for sucrose, date paste adds important minerals, vitamins, fiber and healthful plant compounds called phenolics.
+Date paste improves the taste of foods it helps make, with notes of caramel, brown sugar and vanilla.
+It also has an amazing nutrition profile.
+As a replacement for sucrose, date paste adds important minerals, vitamins, fiber and healthful plant compounds called phenolic.

 PURE AND SIMPLE

 Date paste’s low moisture and low water activity gives it a long shelf life making it easy to work with.
 Date paste won’t interfere with chemical leavening systems or

 greatly alter yeast-leavened dough characteristics, and the high invert sugar content gives food – especially baked goods – a pleasantly softer texture.

 • Cholesterol free food

 • Improves taste and texture